sejgit/udi-hunterdouglas-pg3/README.md

 ### longPoll

-* currently every 60s but in G3 can be moved longer because of the events server
+* currently every 60s but in G3 can be moved longer because of the events server, I suggest 120s

 #### controller longPoll